enrico-mi/gravityfringes/README.md

 To leave the program press the Esc key.

+To specify the threshold on the gray scale above which the red shades are applied, use the option `-t` followed by a number between 0 (black, the whole picture is turned to shades of red) and 255 (white, only pure white is turned into pure red):

+`python3 gravityfringes.py -t=180`.

+The default threshold is 100.

 To read from a different webcam, you can specify its channel `n` in your machine with the `-w` option:

 `python3 gravityfringes.py -w=n`.